RIPE-NCC/ripe-database-documentation/docs/01.introduction-to-the-RIPE-Database/03-Conventions-Used-in-the-RIPE-Database-Documentation.md

 * &lt;label&gt; indicates a placeholder or syntax.
 * [option] indicates optional text or command argument.
 * **bold font** indicates an object type.
-* “attribute:” indicates an attribute of an object.
+* "attribute:" indicates an attribute of an object.
 * ‘value' indicates the value of an attribute.

-The term “RIPE Database” is used in several ways depending on the context.
+The term "RIPE Database" is used in several ways depending on the context.
 It may mean the:

 * Entire service
 * Database software